-“I have completed the machine.
-It should draw upon the ever-regenerating energy source provided by Mento and hopefully allow your Thia to re-form herself materially after being consumed in flames with her angry husband,” he announced.
+“I have completed the machine,” he finally announced.
+“It should draw upon the ever-regenerating promethium energy source provided by Mento and hopefully allow your Thia to re-form herself materially after being consumed in flames with her angry husband.”

 The reddish-blond man smiled.
-“Excellent.
-Excellent.
+“Excellent, excellent.
 Now, if we can pull Mento away from our youthful captive, the Flash, we may begin Operation: Rebirth.”

 Doctor Light smiled calmly.
 “And then I shall leave this wretched rocky pile for better grounds.”

 Mento gazed directly at the bound Flash.
-“You represent all I hate.
-You are the embodiment of the successful super-hero, something I never was.
+“You represent all I hate,” he roared menacingly.
+“You are the embodiment of the successful super-hero, something I never was.
 You are the personification of the survivor who beats all odds, something my beloved Rita was not.
-And so, I’ll delve into your mind and raze its shallow barriers to ashes!” he roared.
+And so, I’ll delve into your mind and raze its shallow barriers to ashes!”

 The Flash groaned as he felt his very thoughts rebel against him.
 From darkness to light to lightning, he saw his life play out in vivid mental images that resonated in a lurid 3-D format.
-At the heart of them all, he saw two people: his Aunt Iris and her husband Barry Allen — the original Flash.
+At the heart of them all, he saw two people: his Aunt Iris and her husband Barry Allen, the original Flash.

-It remained just out of reach, seconds in front of him — beyond his rate of speed.
+Yet it remained just out of reach, seconds in front of him — beyond his rate of speed.